 The elaboration and formulation of indicators (largely a regional competence in Belgium) and the establishment / follow-up of formal 'MRV' processes is a relatively new field of expertise for us and we will need to build our own capacities to become fully operational.
-This year will be used to explore the most relevant means of building our capacities in synergy with DGD Service D2.4, which benefits from many years of experience in the follow-up of all three Rio conventions (climate, biodiversity, desertification).
-The recent recruitment of Dr. Maarten Vanhove and Ir.
-Anne-Julie Rochette are instrumental in this.
-They started in January 2015, in order to develop this specific objective, together with SO6.
+The coming year will once more be used to explore the most relevant means of building our capacities in synergy with DGD Service D2.4, which benefits from many years of experience in the follow-up of all three Rio conventions (climate, biodiversity, desertification)..
 Given existing expertise within CEBioS/RBINS and in Belgium, we will focus on certain Aichi targets, some of which currently poorly documented for indicators.
 In general, the proposed focus Targets are linked to the use of ecosystem-services and socio-economic impact.
 Examples include Targets 2 (integration of BD values), 3 (incentives), 6 (fishery), 7 (sust. management), 8 (pollution), 9 (IAS), 11 (ecological network), 14 (ecosystems and essential services), 18 (TK).